zorem/customizer-framework/README.md

 - `panel_id` : The unique identifier for the panel.<br>
 - `Title` : The display name of the panel.<br>
 - `Type` : The type of the panel, which can be either "panel" or "sub-panel."
+- `preview` : Use the value 'preview id' to open the preview the relevant panel.

 Here's an example of adding panels in the Customizer:
 <pre><code>//panels